rinas-ck/aws-zero-to-hero/Cloud-Watch/README.md

 ### 1️⃣ What is CloudWatch?

-Monitoring and observability service for AWS.
+Monitoring and observability service for AWS resources.

 ### 2️⃣ What metrics does EC2 send?

-CPU, Network, Disk, Status checks.
+CPU, network, disk, and status checks.

-### 3️⃣ What is a CloudWatch Alarm?
+### 3️⃣ What is CloudWatch Alarm?

-Triggers actions when a metric crosses a threshold.
+Triggers action when threshold is crossed.

-### 4️⃣ What is a Log Group?
+### 4️⃣ What is Log Group?

-Collection of log streams.
+A collection of log streams.

-### 5️⃣ What is a Log Stream?
+### 5️⃣ What is Log Stream?

 Sequence of log events.